Harmony, California: History

 In 1979 Harmony was featured by KABC in Los Angeles with a live broadcast of the Ken and Bob Company radio show.
 Ken Minyard and Bob Arthur were the hosts and featured artist Jehry Miller singing his hit song "Harmonizing in Harmony Population 18".
 Jehry Miller, along with producer Stephen G. Scott of Los Angeles, also wrote the Ken and Bob Company theme song.

-Since the 1970s, Harmony has ridden cycles of prosperity and neglect.
+Since the 1970s, Harmony has experienced cycles of prosperity and neglect.
 It has been home to upscale restaurants, crafts, ceramics and art.
 More recently, Harmony became a town in name only; a single restaurant remained, but went through several owners before closing in the late 1990s.
 A small cadre of artisans keeps Harmony alive, with retail shops selling art objects, locally hand blown glass, and pottery, but the town faces an uncertain future.
 Harmony was recently put up for sale.
 Helping keep the town alive is Harmony Cellars, a boutique winery and tasting room, about 1/4 mile south.
-The winery opened in 1989 and in 2006 produced about 6,000 cases of Central Coast varietals like Chardonnay and Cabernet Sauvignon.
+The winery opened in 1989 and in 2006 produced about 6,000 cases of Central Coast varietals such as Chardonnay and Cabernet Sauvignon.

-The new State Park acquisition, Harmony Headlands, contains the native Indian thistle (Circium brevistylum), which looks similar to the invasive bull thistle (Circium vulgare).
+Harmony Headlands State Park contains the native Indian thistle (Circium brevistylum), which looks similar to the invasive bull thistle (Circium vulgare).
 Conyza canadensis is another native that looks similar to a weed in the same genus.

 In 2014, Harmony was purchased by Alan VanderHorst and his family, who plan to restore and preserve the 2.5-acre historic town.

 Layout

 Harmony is one paved street off of SR 1.
-The main structure is a "U" shaped building, the former creamery, with the open area being a small plaza.
+The main structure is a U-shaped building, the former creamery, with the open area being a small plaza.
 On the far side of the structure is the Harmony Pottery Shop.
 On the near side is the former post office and a lounge for visitors.

 There was a restaurant, but it closed in 1997.
-The Harmony Pottery Shop sells pottery, T-shirts, and soft drinks.
 The post office was in operation until April 11, 2008.
 There is a wedding chapel in the rear, and gardens nearby.

 Harmony Glassworks now lies at the north-west end of the street.
 Founded in 2007 and open daily, the shop is a gallery, studio and school, which offers beginner classes in glassblowing techniques.